validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 - Podman
 - You have the OpenShift Container Platform installation program and the pull secret for your cluster.
 You can get these from [Install OpenShift on AWS with installer-provisioned infrastructure](https://console.redhat.com/openshift/install/aws/installer-provisioned).
 - Red Hat Openshift cluster running in AWS.
-Supported regions are `us-west-2` and `us-east-1`.
-For more information about installing on AWS see, [Installation methods](https://docs.openshift.com/container-platform/latest/installing/installing_aws/preparing-to-install-on-aws.html).

 ## Procedure

 1. Create the installation configuration file using the steps described in [Creating the installation configuration file](https://docs.openshift.com/container-platform/4.17/installing/installing_aws/ipi/installing-aws-customizations.html#installation-initializing_installing-aws-customizations).

    > **Note:**
-   > This deploys everything you need to run the demo application including the Nividia GPU Operator and the Node Feature Discovery Operator used to determine your GPU nodes.
+   > Supported regions are `us-west-2` and `us-east-1`.
+For more information about installing on AWS see, [Installation methods](https://docs.openshift.com/container-platform/latest/installing/installing_aws/preparing-to-install-on-aws.html).
    >

 2. Customize the generated `install-config.yaml` creating one control plane node with instance type `m5a.2xlarge` and 3 worker nodes with instance type `p3.2xlarge`.
 A sample YAML file is shown here: